-Trump to test waters for achieving Middle East peace
+Israelis and Arabs share ‘common cause’ against Iran: Trump

 White House aides have also tried to play down expectations for significant progress on the peace process during Trump’s stop, casting the visit as symbolic.
 Tillerson referred to the visit as “a moment in time” and suggested that the U.S. would take a more active role in the future in brokering a deal if both sides make serious commitments.

-But Trump, whose unorthodox approach has spurred some hope on both sides of the Israeli-Palestinian conflict, has done no such managing of expectations.
+Trump, whose unorthodox approach has spurred some hope on both sides of the Israeli-Palestinian conflict, has done no such managing of expectations.
 He boldly stated that achieving peace is “something that I think is, frankly, maybe not as difficult as people have thought over the years.” in March during a meeting with Palestinian Authority President Mahmoud Abbas.

 “But we need two willing parties,” he said then.
 “We believe Israel is willing.
 We believe you’re willing.
 And if you both are willing, we’re going to make a deal.”

 And Trump made one symbolic gesture Monday in bridging the gap between Israel and the Arab world.
 His flight on Air Force One was believed to be the first direct flight between Saudi Arabia and Israel, nations that do not have diplomatic relations.
-Even the White House press corps making the trip on a separate plan from Riyadh to Tel Aviv had to make a technical stop in Cyprus before proceeding to Israel.
+Even the White House press corps making the trip on a separate plane from Riyadh to Tel Aviv had to make a technical stop in Cyprus before proceeding to Israel.

 Netanyahu said he hoped an Israeli prime minister could soon make the same flight.